Planting Trees & Shrubs on Town Property

 Tree and Shrub Planting Location

-- closer than 20 feet from any streetlight pole
+- 20 feet from any streetlight pole

 Tree Planting Clearance

-- If the right-of-way width between the curb and sidewalk is greater than 7 feet, a tree of any size can be planted (A large tree has a potential mature height of 40 feet or more).
+|Greater than seven feet||A tree of any size can be planted (A large tree has a potential mature height of more than 40 feet)|

 Tree Species Selection